sun5lower/5SOS/README.md

 # Milestone Project 1 - 5 SECONDS OF SUMMER
 ***************************************************************************************************************************************

-Weclome to my first project!
+# Summary
 ---------------------------------------------------------------------------------------------------------------------------------------
-I am required to build a static front-end website to showcase what I've learned so far.
+I wanted to build a static front-end website to showcase what I've learned so far.
 I am using HTML and CSS to build this website and Bootstrap 4 which is the most popular HTML, CSS, and JavaScript framework for developing responsive, mobile-first websites.
  For this project I've chosen to make an alternative website or fansite for Australian pop/rock band 5 Seconds Of Summer.
 My aim is to keep layout simple, navigation easy to fallow, use clear calls to action, and use catching colours.
 Bands current website doesn’t do them a justice, landing page isn’t aesthetically pleasing and doesn’t encourage to look further, unless you are already an established fan.